iwona-christop/gharchive-report/README.md

 It was chosen mainly because of issues with getting JSON archives directly from [GH Archive](http://www.gharchive.org/).

 ## Issues
-As mentioned above, the **Github Archive Python SDK** was used because of issues with gettin archives directly from the [GH Archive](http://www.gharchive.org/).
+As mentioned above, the **Github Archive Python SDK** was used because of issues with getting archives directly from the [GH Archive](http://www.gharchive.org/).
 While trying to access the url with PySpark, some of the archives couldn't be received because of the HTTP `403 Forbidden` response status code, which means that the access is permanently forbidden and tied to the application logic, such as insufficient rights to a resource.

 Second frustrating issue were the null objects in given `Archive`, which resulted in declaration of Spark's `DataFrame()` schema in the code.

-The last problem was less annoying - the data type of `value` in all of the `MapType` fields in the `StructType` had to be changed to `StrinType()` (instead of `LongType()`), because `LongType()` couldn't accept some objects.
+The last problem was less annoying - the data type of `value` in all of the `MapType` fields in the `StructType` had to be changed to `StringType()` (instead of `LongType()`), because `LongType()` couldn't accept some objects.